Real estate agent shares information with clients. Alabama real estate commission

 City Average Home Value 5.52% Real Estate Commission

-As mentioned earlier, this 5.52% commission is typically split between the buyer’s and seller’s agents and their brokerages.
-Also, as a REALTOR®, you must pay taxes for those earnings.
+Remember, this 5.52% commission is typically split between the buyer’s and seller’s agents and their brokerages.
+As a real estate professional, you are also responsible for taxes on these earnings.

-So far, we have focused on residential real estate commissions.
-However, when you become a real estate agent, you may focus on a different niche, such as commercial real estate.
+While we have focused on residential real estate, you may choose to specialize in a different niche, such as commercial real estate.

 How Is the Commission Divided Between Agents?